Internet of Things Procedure for Public Networks

 - Access restrictions are implemented to ensure security for IoT devices and the University network.

 - All IoT devices are subject to audit as part of a vetting and ongoing monitoring process.

-- Information Security and Assurance (ISA) and Network Engineering and Operations (NEO) reserve the right to restrict access to any device if deemed a security threat, which impacts network performance or violates the University’s Acceptable Uses of IT Infrastructure and Resources or the Wireless Use Policy.
+- Information Security and Assurance and DevOps reserve the right to restrict access to any device if deemed a security threat that impacts network performance or violates the University’s Acceptable Uses of IT Infrastructure and Resources or the Wireless Use Policy.

 - Registered devices are only active for one year.